e64462/bash-scripts/README.md

 ### **ABOUT**
-This program acts as a small wrapper around BORG Backup by managing the 'database' of filesystem endpoints specified in `/usr/local/etc/backUP/backup.txt` backUP will process the endpoints specified there in one of two ways:
+This program acts as a small wrapper around BORG Backup by managing the 'database' of filesystem endpoints specified in

+`/usr/local/etc/backUP/backup.txt`

+backUP will process the endpoints specified there in two ways:
-1. Build the full parent directory structure of the endpoint
+1. Build the full parent directory structure of each endpoint
 2. If the endpoint is a directory, then also traverse it recursively

 Calling `backUP -b` then uses this information to create a backup of the full directory tree, preserving all permissions, leading to each endpoint specified in `backup.txt`.

+Additional options are supported.
+See Usage information below.

 ***
 ### DEPENDENCIES (DEVELOPED WITH)